 - i.
 Constraints in government financial support. - ii.
-No flexibility is given by University to begin other new courses or make adjustments in syllabi in tune with changing times. - iii.
+No flexibility is given by the Panjab University to begin other new courses or make adjustments in syllabi in tune with the changing times. - iii.
 The college caters to students belonging to rural areas who come from economically disadvantaged sections of the society.
-To make them compete in the present era in cut throat competition is really a challenge for the college especially the teachers. - iv.
+To make them compete in the present era in a cut throat competition is really a challenge for the college especially the teachers. - iv.
 There is a growing trend among students to look for greener pastures abroad which is leaving a telling impact on educational standards.
 The college needs to create an interest for education among such students. - v.
-The mushrooming of private commercial education institutes in our neighborhood.
+The mushrooming of private commercial education institutes in our neighborhood is also a challenge for the College.